francopasut/academic/content/en/post/regex_vim_emacs/index.md

 Now every *dolor* is changed into *gaudium*: target reached.

-## Emacs and regex(p)
+## Emacs and RegEx(p)

 Emacs can emulate Vim flavor by using the *Evil-mode*.

-In this scenario also *regex* searches are similar to those of original Vim.
+In this scenario also *RegEx* searches are similar to those of original Vim.

-In the real Emacs, however, you can invoke *regex* by typing `M-x`{.markup--code .markup--p-code} followed by the function`replace-regex`{.markup--code .markup--p-code}.
+In the real Emacs, however, you can invoke *RegEx* by typing `M-x`{.markup--code .markup--p-code} followed by the function`replace-regex`{.markup--code .markup--p-code}.

-The *regex* pattern for Emacs, in the same previous situation, is the following one:
+The *RegEx* pattern for Emacs, in the same previous situation, is the following one:

 `M-x replace-regexp RET dolor RET gaudium RET`{.markup--code .markup--p-code}

-In the GIF below you can see a running example of the same regex as above seen with Vim:
+In the GIF below you can see a running example of the same RegEx as above seen with Vim:

 ![Clip 3](regex_vim_emacs_3.gif)